hyosung11/Launch-School/Courses/journal.md

 12:33 I felt the ghrelin kick-in a minute ago.

 12:56 Studying now and wearing headphones because the kids are home and SungOh is watching that insipid youtube show unspeakable.
 Why am I feeling irritated?
 I am not expressing what I really want.
 I want to study Launch School full-time now.
 The end.
 Yep.

+13:08 Listening to The Wong Janice: "The Chakras: A Deep Cello Journey".